phukhang2211/defi/career-transition-guide.md

 4. **Stay Updated**: The space moves fast, continuous learning is essential
 5. **Be Patient**: Quality transitions take time

-**Remember**: You're not starting from scratch—you're building on a solid foundation of technical and leadership skills.
+**Remember**: You're not starting from scratch—you're building on a solid foundation of technical and business skills.
 The DeFi ecosystem needs developers who understand both technology and business, and that's exactly what you bring to the table.

 ---